As seen through the eyes of Photographer Federico Santi

 The Christmas Party at Dewey & Theresa's home about 1967

-On the left Carmela King Champion with her husband standing behind Kathy Singletary Doster.
+On the left Carmela King Clifton with her husband Jim., standing behind Kathy Singletary Doster.

 Nancy Lane King (wife of Joseph V. King) standing next to (?)
 Looks like Thelma Harrell and Thelma King Singletary in the background.